CopernicaMarketingSoftware/Documentation/Publisher/en/soap-api-authentication.md

 Access tokens has either read, write or read and write access rights.

 ## IP access restriction
-To improve security, access tokens also offers IP access restriction that allows you to specify from which IP address(es) your soap clients are allowed to connect from.
+Make your application safer by specifying from which IP address(es) an `access_token` is allowed to be used.

 [Back to overview](./soap-api-documentation)